|

 The professional (cable car gripman or conductor) results:

 The First place winner received $1,000 and a cable car bell valued at over $1,000 from the Friends of the Cable Car Museum.
 Gilberto Godoy who presented the bell handcrafted the bell for the Friends at his United Brass Foundry.
 The other major prizes were $750 for Second place and $500 for Third.
 Other professional finalists: Leonard Oates.
 Second time performer.
 4 years with Muni, 3 on the cables.
 Patrick G "Doc" Ledbetter Sr. Third place in 2000.
 19 years with Muni, 12 on the cables.
 Tommy Strickland.
 First time performer.
 3 years with Muni, 3 on the cables.
 Charles Jones.
 First time performer.
 2 years with Muni, 1 1/2 on the cables.
 Ten time champion Carl Payne spoke and gave a brief exhibition while the judges reached a decision.
 He thanked the participants for carrying on a 40 year tradition.
 Police Chief Alex Fagan presented the awards.
 The Friends of the Cable Museum provided buttons with a nice logo by Jose Godoy.
 The logo also appeared on shirts worn by several of the people in the crowd.
 Go to top of page.
-40th Annual Cable Car Bell Ringing Contest- 17-Oct-2002
+40th Annual Cable Car Bell Ringing Contest- 17-October-2002

 Ken Lunardi, 1997 champion, won the 40th annual Bell Ringing Contest at Union Square, Geary & Powell Streets, San Francisco.
 I was able to attend this year.
 The weather, was cold and partly sunny.
 The cover band Pride and Joy performed.
 Deb Durst emceed.
 Mayor Willie L Brown, Jr made a surprise appearance.
 The non-profit organization results: